vp817/RakNetProtocolDoc/README.md

 The UserPacketEnum ID is `0x86`, which marks the beginning of where you can start using your custom packet IDs.

 ### Sending a Non-RakNet Packet
-To send a reliable packet that is not associated with RakNet, you need to determine if it needs to be segmented.
-This can be done by checking the size of the buffer to be sent and comparing it to the Maximum Transmission Unit (MTU) size, which is typically 1400.
-If it exceeds the MTU size, subtract 2 and add 3, plus 4 times 1 (for the data header byte length of the datagram) and minus 11 if you are using security.
-If it needs to be segmented, it will undergo a reassembly process before being sent.
-After reassembly is complete, add it to a queue to be sent as a datagram.
-If segmentation is not necessary, it can be added to the queue immediately.
-It's important to note that if a packet is segmented, it must not be unreliable.
-If it is found to be unreliable, then it should be turned into a reliable packet to ensure all parts of the packet are delivered successfully and in the correct order.
+To send a packet that is not related to RakNet, you will need to determine if segmentation is required by comparing the buffer size to the MTU size minus 2 plus 3, plus 4 times 1 (for datagram's data header byte length), minus 11 if security is used.
+If segmentation is needed, perform reassembly before adding it to the datagram queue for transmission.
+If no segmentation is required, add it to the queue directly.
+Remember, segmented packets must not be unreliable; if found unreliable, convert them to reliable packets to ensure successful and ordered delivery of all packet parts.